Integrated Approaches to Food Allergen and Allergy Risk Management – iFAAM –

-The resulting holistic strategies aim to reduce the burden of food allergies in Europe and beyond, whilst enabling the European food industry to compete in the global market place.
-Stakeholders have been integrated to deliver harmonised approaches, including risk assessors or managers working on population risk, food industry professionals who manage allergens to ensure consumer safety, health care practitioners who provide food allergy management plans and dietary advice and allergic consumers to manage individual risk.
+The resulting holistic strategies aimed to reduce the burden of food allergies in Europe and beyond, whilst enabling the European food industry to compete in the global market place.
+All relevant stakeholders have been involved in delivering harmonised approaches, including risk assessors or managers working on population risk, food industry professionals who manage allergens to ensure consumer safety, health care practitioners who provide food allergy management plans and dietary advice, and allergic consumers who manage individual risk.